wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 - **Understand** the structure and content of `config/ai.php`.
 - **Identify** the different configuration sections and their relationships.

+### Progress

+- **Reviewed `config/ai.php`:**
+  - **Sections Identified:**
+    - **OpenAI API Key:** Configuration for authenticating with OpenAI.
+    - **Default Model Configuration:** Default settings applied when a pass doesn't specify a model.
+    - **OpenAI Models Configuration:** Detailed configurations for various OpenAI models.
+    - **Static Analysis Tools Configuration:** Settings for integrating external static analysis tools like PHPStan, PHP_CodeSniffer, and Psalm.
+    - **AI Passes Configuration:** Definitions of multiple AI analysis passes, including new additions.
+    - **Multi-Pass Analysis Order:** Sequence in which the defined passes are executed.

+### Discoveries

+- **New AI Passes Added:**
+  - **Security Analysis Pass (`security_analysis`):** Focuses on identifying security vulnerabilities and best practices.
+  - **Performance Analysis Pass (`performance_analysis`):** Targets performance optimizations and efficiency improvements.

+- **Integration of Static Analysis Tools:**
+  - The `static_analysis` pass leverages external tools (PHPStan, PHP_CodeSniffer, Psalm) configured to output results in JSON format for consistency and ease of parsing.

+- **Modular Configuration Structure:**
+  - The configuration is highly modular, allowing easy addition or modification of AI passes and models without significant codebase changes.

+- **Environment Variable Usage:**
+  - Extensive use of environment variables for flexibility, enabling dynamic configuration of models and their parameters without altering the code.

+### Deviations

+- **Consistency in Pass Definitions:**
+  - Noticed that some passes have `type` set to `BOTH`, while others are `RAW` or `PREVIOUS`.
+Ensuring consistent usage of these types across all passes will aid in maintainability.

+- **Optional Fields Handling:**
+  - Certain AI passes have nullable fields like `model_id`, `max_tokens`, and `temperature`.
+It's essential to handle these gracefully in the application logic to prevent potential null reference issues.

+### Next Steps

+With Step 1 completed, the next actions involve designing the database schema to accommodate the configurations identified and ensuring that all relationships are accurately represented.

 ### Actions

 1. **Review `config/ai.php`:**